-As mentioned above, a thorough revision at the CG-level will save more than its own worth of work at the tree revision level, where the revision effort concentrates on structural matters.
+As mentioned above, a thorough revision at the CG level will save more than its own worth of work at the tree revision level, where the revision effort concentrates on structural matters.4

 4.3.2.
-REVISING THE SYNTACTIC TREE FORMAT
+Revising the syntactic tree format

-In the Floresta sintá(c)tica, constituent trees are built from the vertical CG-notation by introducing non-terminal nodes and indenting the corresponding daughter nodes or terminals (words) with equal signs, the number of equal signs representing tree depth at a given level.
+In the Floresta Sintá(c)tica, constituent trees are built from the vertical CG-notation by introducing nonterminal nodes and indenting the corresponding daughter nodes or terminals (words) with equal signs, the number of equal signs representing tree depth at a given level.
 Every node, both terminal and non-terminal, is marked for form and function, and terminals also inherit all morphological and secondary tags from the CG-level.
-The main focus of revision at the tree level is on constituent boundaries, attachment and indentation depth.
-Morphosyntactic information is now secondary, but does of course profit from a second revisional pass.
+The main focus of revision at the tree level is on constituent attachment boundaries, and indentation depth.
+Morphosyntactic information is now secondary, but does of course profit from a second revision pass.

-While it is clearly most effective to do morphosyntactic tag revision as early as possible, the same strategy fails for certain structural distinctions, because Constraint Grammar uses a suface oriented "flat" dependency notation.
-For instance, the postnominal attachment of prepositional phrases is underspecified at the CG-level: The preposition in question would carry a left dependency arrow, but it would not be clear whether attachment is to be made to the first, second or even third nominal head candidate to the left.
-Consider the corpus quote O empregado de balcão do café Magestic, where postnominal PP-attachment is shown with the tag @N<:
+While it is clearly most effective to do morphosyntactic tag revision as early as possible, this strategy fails for certain structural distinctions, because Constraint Grammar uses a surface oriented "flat" dependency notation.
+For instance, the postnominal attachment of prepositional phrases is underspecified at the CG-level: The preposition in question would carry a left dependency arrow, but it would not be specified whether attachment is to be made to the first, second or even third nominal head candidate to the left.
+Consider the corpus quote No quiosque vendem-se dessas revistas de viagens que agora proliferam e que perpetuam as fantasias sobre ilhas exóticas, where the attachment of the postnominal relative clause (compound unit) is shown with the tag @#FS-N<: